tamberg/fhnw-idb/data-transport/README.md

 Representational state transfer (REST) is an architectural style designed as a *request-response model* that communicates over HTTP.
 The ThingSpeak IoT platform uses the REST API calls GET, POST, PUT, and DELETE to create and delete channels, *read and write channel data*, and clear the data in a channel.
 A web browser or client sends a request to the server, which responds with data in the requested format.

-* To get started with the REST API, see [REST API](https://ch.mathworks.com/help/thingspeak/rest-api.html?s_tid=CRUX_lftnav)
+* To get started with the ThingSpeak REST API, see [REST API](https://ch.mathworks.com/help/thingspeak/rest-api.html?s_tid=CRUX_lftnav)

 ## MQTT Client
 MQTT is a *publish/subscribe communication protocol* that uses TCP/IP sockets or WebSockets.
 The ThingSpeak IoT platform enables clients to update and receive updates from channel feeds via the *ThingSpeak MQTT broker*.
 A client device connects to the MQTT broker and can publish to a channel or subscribe to updates from that channel.

-* To get started with the MQTT API, see [MQTT Basics](https://ch.mathworks.com/help/thingspeak/mqtt-basics.html).
+* To get started with the ThingSpeak MQTT API, see [MQTT Basics](https://ch.mathworks.com/help/thingspeak/mqtt-basics.html).
 * [List of MQTT libraries](https://github.com/mqtt/mqtt.github.io/wiki/libraries) - curated list of MQTT libraries.